luapower/website/www/md/faq.md

 There isn't one.
 Package information is computed on-the-fly using the [luapower] module (which also has a command-line interface, so check it out).

+## What's with the weird package versions?

+A package's version is the result of `git describe --tags --long --always`, which returns a string of form `tag-N-hash` where `tag` is the latest tag, `N` is the number of commits after that tag, and `hash` is the hash prefix of the last commit.
+This way versioning is unambiguous, not prone to human error, and doesn't require maintenance.

 ## Why is your code Public Domain?